When to Use a Scissor Lift Harness

 OSHA usually requires construction companies to install a fall protection system, like a harness and lanyard, any time a fall of 6 feet or more is possible.

-You’re responsible for providing scissor lift fall protection accessories, including safety harnesses, personal protective equipment and related accessories.
+You’re responsible for providing scissor lift fall protection accessories, including safety harnesses, personal protective equipment, and related accessories.
 When your employees know their safety is accounted for, the result is a happier, more productive workplace…a win-win for everyone involved!

 The Scissor Lift Harness Debate: Here’s What You Need to Know

 The debate about when to use a fall protection harness on a scissor lift is ongoing, and chances are, it isn’t going away any time soon.
 In this debate, scissor lift operators are often caught in the middle between safety and efficiency.
 One reason for the debate with scissor lift workers involves working height.
-Aerial lifts, boom lifts and other non-scissor lifts reach significantly higher than scissor lifts, so a safety harness is easier to justify.
+Aerial lifts, boom lifts, and other non-scissor lifts reach significantly higher than scissor lifts, so a safety harness is easier to justify.
 But remember, OSHA designates any working surface higher than 6 feet as a potential fall hazard.

 Many scissor lift operators wonder if they need a harness on a scissor lift.
 Some say they need a harness to be safe.
 Others say a harness is unnecessary.
 So, which is it?
 To find out, let’s take a closer look at all aspects of the scissor lift harness debate.